-Social media affects our psychology not only in the way that we want to live the events people share, but we feel the constant need to be present on our apps.
+Social media engagement tools affect our psychology not only in the way that we want to live the events people share but we feel the constant need to be present on our apps.
 Think about it.
 How often do you check your Insta?
 How about Twitter?
 Facebook?

 Every conversation that takes place in a Clubhouse room only happens once.
 After that, you cannot hear it ever again.
 You can only hear about it from your friends, but if you don’t join in – you missed on it forever.

 The final reason, and possibly the most important one, is exclusivity.
 You need a link to join in.